 - Avoid handshakes, hugs or kisses when greeting clients

-- Consider asking your staff and/or clients to wear face masks.
+- Ask your staff and/or clients to wear face masks.
 Read the World Organisation advice on ensuring a mask is effective if you do choose to encourage using them

 - Move to card only payment in the salon to minimise cash handling and the touching of hands between clients and your team (Read about Treatwell Connect’s integration with Sum Up)